 All Oakland Public Library locations are closed until further notice.
 This action was taken as a precaution to help limit the spread of novel coronavirus (COVID-19).
 Click here for more information.

+To sign up for a library card, please complete an online application.
 For questions about your account or to reach an OPL reference librarian, please email email@example.com or leave a voicemail at 510-238-3134.

 COVID-19 FAQs for Oakland Teens